PrincessRTFM/WoLua/docs/fate.md

   The game defines FATEs as cylinders, with their position being the central point at the bottom.
 This property does _not_ account for the FATE's radius _or_ height.\
   If this FATE does not _exist_, this will be `nil`.

 > :warning: There is method to calculate the three-dimentional distance to the edge of a FATE, due to the inability to get the height of the FATE's bounding cylinder.
-Attempting to calculate the distance to the cenre minus the radius only provides the distance to a _spherical_ edge around the FATE's position, which is not representative of the actual bounds.
+Attempting to calculate the distance to the centre minus the radius only provides the distance to a _spherical_ edge around the FATE's position, which is not representative of the actual bounds.

 ## Special
 Converting a FATE wrapper to a string provides the name, state, minimum level, and maximum level, provided the FATE is _valid_.
 If it is not, the result is instead `FATE[invalid]`.